gabors-data-analysis/gabors-data-analysis.github.io/_pages/readings.md

 * Stefan Szymanski [Money and Soccer ](https://www.bookdepository.com/Money-Soccer-Soccernomics-Guide-Stefan-Szymanski/9781568584768?ref=pd_detail_1_sims_b_v2p_1)and Simon Kuper and Stefan Szymanski [Socceronomics](https://www.bookdepository.com/Soccernomics-2018-World-Cup-Edition-Simon-Kuper/9781568587516?ref=pd_detail_1_sims_b_p2p_1) *Two great books on understanding football via data.*
 * Michael Lewis[ Moneyball](https://www.amazon.com/Moneyball-Art-Winning-Unfair-Game/dp/0393324818) *Super famous book on how finding mispriced players can give an edge is baseball.*
 * Chris Anderson and David Sally (2013) [The Numbers Game: Why Everything You Know About Soccer Is Wrong](https://www.bookdepository.com/The-Numbers-Game-Chris-Anderson/9780143124566) *I just realized on of the chapters inspired a case study in our book.
 If you know which one, DM me, and we'll get a drink sometime.*
+* Yves Dominicy and Christophe Ley (eds) (2023) [What We Can Learn from Sports Data](https://www.cambridgescholars.com/news/item/book-in-focus-Statistics-Meets-Sports-What-We-Can-Learn-from-Sports-Data) - nice collection on sport analytics.